Trump Could Be Headed For A Landslide Victory In 2020 According To These Researchers

-As the scandals and irate tweet-storms and legal troubles continue to unfold for President Donald Trump and his family, it’s almost impossible to imagine any kind of predictive election modeling that would make him the heavy favorite in the upcoming 2020 presidential election.
-But according to a piece in Politico, a number of well-respected researchers are saying just that: if the election were held today, and barring a complete economic collapse between now and election day 2020, their models show Trump running away with the victory.
+As the scandals and irate tweetstorms and legal troubles continue to unfold for President Donald Trump and his family, it’s almost impossible to imagine any kind of predictive election modeling that would make him the heavy favorite in the upcoming 2020 presidential election.
+But according to a piece in Politico, a number of well-respected researchers are saying just that: If the election were held today, and barring a complete economic collapse between now and election day 2020, their models show Trump running away with the victory.

-The reason researchers say that Trump could bring in a much stronger showing than many people think possible is based on the strong U.S. economy, low unemployment numbers, low gas prices and wages trending higher, all significant indicators when it comes to presidential elections.
-They take the old adage first coined in 1992 during former President Bill Clinton’s first presidential campaign, “It’s the economy, stupid,” then they drill down into historic trends while adding in economic data like inflation rates, gas prices, unemployment rates and wage growth to predict voting outcomes.
+The reason researchers say that Trump could bring in a much stronger showing than many people think possible is based on the strong U.S. economy, low unemployment numbers, low gas prices, and wages trending higher – all significant indicators when it comes to presidential elections.
+They take the old adage first coined in 1992 during former President Bill Clinton’s first presidential campaign, “It’s the economy, stupid,” then they drill down into historic trends while adding in economic data like inflation rates, gas prices, unemployment rates, and wage growth to predict voting outcomes.

 And keep in mind, the models in question, including that of TrendMacrolytics, correctly predicted Trump’s 2016 win when nearly every poll said otherwise.